Timothy L. Killeen: NASA

 In 1992, Killeen joined the team at NASA Goddard Space Flight Center as a visiting senior scholar where he contributed to the Polar satellite.
 Killeen was involved in many NASA projects, including the design, development and building of the TIMED Doppler Interferometer (TIDI) instrument for the TIMED spacecraft.
 He has also worked on the development of the Fabry-Perot Interferometer (FPI) for various spacecraft, including the Dynamics Explorer Spacecraft.

 National Science Foundation

 Killeen left as Director of the NCAR to accept the position of Assistant Director for the Geosciences at the National Science Foundation in 2008.
 Killeen had chaired NSF Committees, including the NSF Coupling, Energetics and Dynamics of Atmospheric Regions (CEDAR) Advisory Committee.
 He remained as assistant director until 2012.

 Academia

 In 2010, Killeen returned to the University of Colorado Boulder as Lyall Research Professor, leaving again in 2012 to take a position at the State University of New York.

 Killeen was named Vice Chancellor for Research at the State University of New York in 2012 and President of the Research Foundation there.
 In his role, Killeen administered SUNY's $900 million research portfolio.

 In 2015, Killeen left SUNY to become the 20th President of the University of Illinois system.
+On January 8, 2026, it was announced that Killeen would retire from the University of Illinois system in June 2027.